falsaform/django-encrypted-settings/README.md

 ```

-`$ eyaml encrypt development -c config.yml`
-this will ask for a password to decrypt development environment, and a password for decrypting the default config
-If your default config does not contain any secrets, it will not need to be decrypted so only the specified envrionment will need its password

 You can provide the following cli args to simplify things for the decrypt and encrypt commands

+`$ eyaml encrypt ./path/to/config.yml development -p P@ssw0rd`
-`$ eyaml decrypt ./path/to/config.yml environment_name -p P@ssw0rd`
+`$ eyaml decrypt ./path/to/config.yml development -p P@ssw0rd`

+`$ eyaml encrypt ./path/to/config.yml environment_name --password-file=./path/to/password_file`
-`$ eyaml decrypt ./path/to/config.yml environment_name -p P@ssw0rd`
+`$ eyaml decrypt ./path/to/config.yml environment_name --password-file=./path/to/password_file`

+This package also comes with an ansible-vars plugin which allows you to use this file to specify your ansible host/group vars using this format
+TODO: update docs on how to use ansible-vars plugin